 Rather, we suspect the warm temperatures resulted from field heat and respiration coming from the product itself, which appears to have exceeded the capacity of your reefer unit (though other factors such as the loading pattern, ambient heat, and trailer insulation could have been factors as well).
 Unfortunately, however, neither the driver nor your dispatcher documented a communication with the shipper explaining that the product was warm and that, therefore, strict air temperature maintenance for this shipment could not be guaranteed.

-Our Trading and Transportation Guidelines provide that when a carrier signs for a load without such a disclaimer, it implicitly warrants that it will be able to protect the cargo in its possession by maintaining the instructed air temperatures in transit.
-Specifically it states:
+Our Transportation Guidelines provide that when a carrier signs for a load without such a disclaimer, it implicitly warrants that it will be able to protect the cargo in its possession by maintaining the instructed air temperatures in transit.
+Specifically the Transportation Guidelines state—